An Independent Living Project for Adults with Severe Physical Disabilities

 Shalheveth’s Apartments enable adults with severe physical disabilities to live autonomously and independently within the community.

 The Shalheveth Apartments complex is located in a central neighborhood of Jerusalem and consists of 13 renovated apartments, a large communal room that serves as a social club and a wheelchair accessible, flourishing garden.
-Renovations were funded by the Ministry of Housing and the National Insurance Institute
+Renovations were funded by the Ministry of Housing and the National Insurance Institute of Israel.

 "It is the first time in my life that I can wake up at 12:00 p.m. if I feel like it, that I can have a girlfriend sleep over if I feel like it, that I can close my door if I want to be alone or I can knock on my neighbor's door if I want to have coffee with someone.
 It gives me the choice to decide for myself how my day will look, but on the other hand, I don't need to be alone if I don't want to be.
-If I were to live in my own apartment without other neighbors in my same situation then I would be totally alone."
+If I were to live in my own apartment without other neighbors in the same situation as me, I would be totally alone."

 MAKE A DIFFERENCE!